 - Notes: This is only for your use and not designed to go on the patient prescription.

-- (optional) Create interaction alerts based on problems, medications, and/or allergies.
+- Alerts: (optional) Create interaction alerts based on problems, medications, and/or allergies.
 The alert will trigger if a patient has the problem, medication or allergy and you write a prescription using this template.
-See Drug Interaction Alerts.
+See Rx / Prescription Alert.